SAP/kafka-connect-sap/README.md

   * `mode` - This setting can be used to specify the mode in which data should be fetched from SAP DB table.
 Default is `bulk`.
 And supported values are `bulk, incrementing`.

   * `queryMode` - This setting can be used to specify the query mode in which data should be fetched from SAP DB table.
 Default is `table`.
 And supported values are `table, query ( to support sql queries )`.
+When using `queryMode: query` it is also required to have `query` parameter defined.
+This query parameter needs to be prepended by TopicName.
+If the `incrementing.column.name` property is used together, then it can be omitted from where clause in query sql.

   * `{topic}.table.name` - This setting allows specifying the SAP DB table name where the data needs to be written to.
 Should be a `String`.
 Must be compatible to SAP DB Table name like `"SCHEMA"."TABLE"`.

   * `{topic}.poll.interval.ms` - This setting allows specifying the poll interval at which the data should be fetched from SAP DB table.
 Should be an `Integer`.
 Default value is `60000`.

   * `{topic}.incrementing.column.name` - In order to fetch data from a SAP DB table when `mode` is set to `incrementing`, an incremental ( or auto-incremental ) column needs to be provided.
 The type of the column can be `Int, Float, Decimal, Timestamp`.
 This considers SAP DB Timeseries tables also.
 Should be a valid clumn name ( respresented as a `String`) present in the table.

   * `{topic}.partition.count` - This setting can be used to specify the no. of topic partitions that the Source connector can use to publish the data.
 Should be an `Integer`.
 Default value is `1`.